 Machinists, tool, and die makers

-It’s a great source of practicing welding as most of the time you will have to weld.
+It’s a great source of practising welding as most of the time you will have to weld.
 These welding tools are used in transportation and construction sites.

 Sheet metal workers

 As sheet metal workers, you will have to weld large sheets of metal to make them larger.
-It’s another great way of practicing welding regularly.
+It’s another great way of practising welding regularly.

 Plumbers, pipefitters, and steamfitters